 The Bloomsbury Introduction to Children's and Young Adult Literature by Karen Coats.
 Contributed an essay to the "Drama, Film, New Media, Oh My!: Children's and Young Adult Literature on Stage and Screens" chapter.
 Bloomsbury Academic, 2017.

 A Sick Day for Amos McGee (3f/m, 35-40 minutes, grades PK-2) "Adapted for the stage from the picture book written by Philip C. Stead and illustrated by Erin E. Stead.
 Friends come in all sorts of shapes and sizes.
 In this heart-warming story about the joys of friendship, Amos McGee knows friends can come in all sorts of species, too.
 Every day, Amos visits his animal friends at the zoo, playing chess with an elephant, reading stories to an owl who’s afraid of the dark and caring for a particularly shy penguin.
 One day, though, Amos doesn’t show up!
 What will the animals do to repay the kindness shown to them by their friend?
 Lively and engaging puppets were designed for this show in conjunction with the work of our playwright."
 Commissioned as part of the Kindness Project.
-Will premiere at Children's Theatre of Charlotte May 29-June 9.
+Premiered at Children's Theatre of Charlotte May 29-June 9, 2019.
 Directed by Melissa Ohlman-Roberge.